List of The Price Is Right pricing games: Step Up

 The contestant had a chance to win up to four prizes and $3,000 cash.
 The contestant selected one prize and the price was immediately revealed.
 The contestant then attempted to choose a more expensive prize.
 A correct choice awarded both prizes and $500, after which the contestant could either stop the game or try to choose a more expensive prize.
-If this choice was correct, the contestant also won the third prize and an additional $1,000 and had the same choice to stop or continue.
+If this choice was correct, the contestant also won that prize and an additional $1,000 and had the same choice to stop or continue.
 If the contestant continued, and the last prize was the most expensive of all, the contestant won it as well and an additional $1,500.
 However, an incorrect guess at any time ended the game and the contestant lost everything.

 Super Ball!!

 The contestant had a chance to win up to three large prizes by rolling balls up a skee ball ramp.
 The ball for each large prize was presented alongside a small prize displaying two possible prices.
 The contestant won the small prize and earned the corresponding ball by selecting the correct price.
 The ramp contained three rings: $50 and $100, which awarded those cash amounts, and WIN, which awarded the large prize for that ball.
 The contestant was given a practice ball to roll before attempting to win any of the large prizes.

 A fourth small prize was then revealed.
 If the contestant priced it correctly, the contestant won it and earned a "Super Ball."
-Rolling the Super Ball into the WIN ring awarded all three large prizes, while rolling it into either cash ring awarded triple the marked value.
-If the contestant had already won all three large prizes, the contestant could earn a $3,000 bonus by rolling the Super Ball into the WIN ring.
+Rolling the Super Ball into the WIN ring awarded all three large prizes (or a $3,000 bonus if the contestant had already won them all), while rolling it into either cash ring awarded triple the marked value.